 Where is the Shelter to be Installed?

-How much space can you spare for your shelter?
-You’ll need to have enough level space for the carport cover itself, as well as room for the installation team to access and install it.
 The size and style should fit the space.
-If you are living in a rented home, you may not be able to install a permanent shelter; instead, go for the portable type that is easy to dismantle when you move.
+If you live in a rented home, you may not be able to install a permanent shelter; instead, go for the portable type that is easy to dismantle when you move.

 Do you need a Building License?